The BEST tip ever, IMO, is to take off your make up every night!!!

 I have pretty sensitive skin but I soon discovered that my skin tends to be more healthier when i don’t put on any cream.
 So i haven’t been using a face cream for a week now (although i used eye cream) and no acne, no dry face, no nothing.
 Although sometimes after i apply my BB cream, if I don’t have my skin moisturized by my skin’s natural oils i apply just a dab of day cream.posted over 2 years ago

-always moisturize your face after washing it with facial washes, i also search many facial treatments ,posted about 2 years ago
+always moisturize your face after washing it with facial washes, i also search many facial treatments ,posted over 2 years ago

-it’s so easy: just drink lots of water, 2-3l a day and eat healthy, mostly uncooked, fresh food. eat LOTS of fruits, gonna do miracles to your skin!posted about 2 years ago
+it’s so easy: just drink lots of water, 2-3l a day and eat healthy, mostly uncooked, fresh food. eat LOTS of fruits, gonna do miracles to your skin!posted over 2 years ago

 I find my skin looks its best and most radiant when I stick to the following: